val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 };
 ```

 The Run API turned this function immediately into a private API!
-You could run it via a URL like so:
+You could run it via a URL like this:

 ```ts
 const completion = await fetch(